-An Aegon Group Economic Capital Model is used for internal purposes of capital and risk management.
+An economic capital model is used for internal purposes of capital and risk management.
 For SE plc, there is strong alignment to Solvency II requirements with few notable differences of an economic view versus a regulated view.
 The concept of contract boundaries for instance is removed to give an economic view.